dtransposed/Reinforcement-Learning-With-Unity-G.E.A.R/README.md

 __unity-environment__: Contains the whole environment, which can be opened in Unity 3D and run (training or inference) using ML-Agents.

-__ml-agents environment__: Contains the ml-agents library, modified for the purpose of this project.
+__ml-agents__: Contains the ml-agents library, modified for the purpose of this project.

-__pre-trained-models__: Contains pre-trained models (ML-Agents model or Semantic Segmentation).
+__pre-trained-models__: Contains pre-trained models (ML-Agents model or Semantic Segmentation model).

 ### Prerequisites